 Inner Bangkok, protected by a network of dikes and sandbag walls, survived peak tides at the weekend and is mostly dry.

 But huge amounts of water are bottled up to the north, west and east of the city, and new areas are being flooded daily as the water tries to find its way out to sea to the south.

 Anger is seething in flooded communities on the wrong side of inner Bangkok's flood barricades.

-Residents of the northeastern Bangkok suburb of Sam Wa took matters into their own hands this week and hacked away at the side of a canal flood gate, aiming to let the water flow out of their area towards the city centre.
+Residents of the northeastern Bangkok suburb of Sam Wa took matters into their own hands this week and hacked away at the side of a canal flood gate, aiming to let the water flow out of their area toward the city center.

 Yingluck ordered the gate opened in the face of the residents' demands.
-The Bangkok government objected on the grounds that the flow could endanger the city centre.
+The Bangkok government objected on the grounds that the flow could endanger the city center.